Before contacting the Research Capability Manager, read 'The Process' document under Application information (to the right).

 - Each successful candidate is awarded the WaterRA scholarship subject to the student securing the primary scholarship in ensuing months

 - Prospective candidates are advised to contact the supervisor listed for the project to discuss their interest and suitability to the project requirements prior to submitting an application.

 - WaterRA student application form, CV and an official academic record are to be attached in one document.
 Please note, an official transcript may take up to one week or more to obtain - this turnaround time needs to be factored in

 - Preference is for referees to be an academic or employer supervisor

-- The Student Agreement is to be signed by WaterRA, the university, the sponsor (if applicable) and the student before commencement of WaterRA scholarship
+- The Student Agreement is to be signed by WaterRA, the university, and the student before commencement of WaterRA scholarship

 - WaterRA reserves the right not to award all scholarships